ziscoplankton/ziscoplankton/README.md

 ## Profile :fish:

 - A developer who is passionate about creating meaningful experiences for users.
-- In addition to my background in management and business operations, I am also interested in branding, marketing, and communication.
+- In addition to my background in management and business operations, I'm also interested in branding, marketing, and communication.

-- I am fluent in both French and English.
+- Fluent in both French and English.

 - When I'm not working, you can find me exploring new hobbies and ideas, always striving to learn and grow as a person.

+## Current Work :fishing_pole_and_fish:
+Flask web application allowing users to review their working shifts and values.

 ## Tools :trident: